neavemj/annotation/README.md

 Output:
 * Cleavage site location in the HA segment (e.g., 758 - 823).
+* Is this a novel cleavage sequence or have we seen it previously?
 * Influenza pathotype (e.g., high path or low path).
 * Influenza subtype (e.g., H7N7)